typsy-dev/documentation/ApiV2.md

 #### Bad Request
 Example response where the user create request failed validation.
+A 400 Bad Request status code will be returned.

 ```
 {